-The book explains that there is an 80 year periodicity of scientific revolutions in physics and that this causes the Kondratiev wave that is the 40 or 50 year timing of major econonomic depression and recession periods.
+The book explains that there is an 80 year periodicity of scientific revolutions in physics and that this causes the Kondratiev wave.
+The Kondratiev wave is also called the economic long wave.
+It is the 40 or 50 year timing of major econonomic depression and recession periods.
 I wrote most of this book from about 1989 to 1993.
-The model of economic depressions described in this book predicated the starting date of this current depression period that started in 2008 to within a year though I first wrote up the theoretical model described here in 1989.
+The model of economic depressions described in this book predicted the starting date of this current depression period that started in 2008 to within a year though I first wrote up the theoretical model described here in 1989.

-The chart shown below was mostly made about 2001, and the Abstract and summary of the book was written in the middle 1990s.
+The chart shown at the top of the webpage and below was mostly made about 2001, and the Abstract and summary of the book was written in the middle 1990s.
 So though it was written in the early 1990s, this model of economic depressions correctly predicted a depression period for this decade of the 2010s and the early 2020s preceeded by an economic boom starting about the year 2000.
 So the book I wrote almost 30 years ago predicted the major economic and scientific events well including the current 2010s depression period and when it would begin.

-Something like 10 trillion dollars of debt in the US alone and then about a trillion extra a year in the US from about 2012 until now made the US maintain a level of standard of living.
-But the world economy is still in a depressionary era, and the spending has staved off the effects until now.
+After the 2008 stock market crash, something like 10 trillion dollars of added government debt in the US alone with unprecedented stimulus spending followed by about a trillion extra a year in the US from about 2012 until early 2020 made the US maintain a level of standard of living.
+Now in the summer of 2020, US government debt is about 27 trillion dollars!!
+But the world economy is still in a depressionary era.
+The spending staved off the full effects of deep recession or depression until now.
 Otherwise, the 2010s would have been more like the 1920s.
 I still think that for many countries, the severe effects of the recession/depression will take effect soon.

-I started editing and updating the book about 10 years ago and edited Chapter 1 about 2010.
-Chapter 1 and Chapter 2 explains the theory for why the field of physics has an 80 year periodicity of paradigm change.
-Chapter 2 has a summary of the development of the current plasmoid paradigm that I wrote in the 1990s.
-The general theory when applied to economics in Chapter 3 and Chapter 4 explains why the long wave of economic depressions happens.
+I started editing and updating the book about 10 years ago.
+Part 1 and Part 2 explain the theory for why the field of physics has an 80 year periodicity of paradigm change.
+Part 2 is a history of science and has a summary of the development of the current plasmoid paradigm that I wrote in the 1990s.
+The general theory when applied to economics in Part 3 and Part 4 explains why the long wave of economic depressions happens.
 It also explains why two different types of depressions alternate every 40 or 50 years.

 Something unusual did happen in the 1700s, and that made the timing between the depressions longer between the 1790s, 1830s to 1860s, and 1890s depression eras.
 During the 1800s, depressions were about 50 years apart instead of 40 years apart.
 This is explained in the book.